grafana/mimir-prometheus/docs/feature_flags.md

 The OTLP receiver allows Prometheus to accept [OpenTelemetry](https://opentelemetry.io/) metrics writes.
 Prometheus is best used as a Pull based system, and staleness, `up` metric, and other Pull enabled features won't work when you push OTLP metrics.

+## Concurrent evaluation of independent rules

+`--enable-feature=concurrent-rule-eval`

+Rule groups execute concurrently, but the rules within a group execute sequentially; this is because rules can use the output of a preceding rule as its input.
+However, if there is no detectable relationship between rules then there is no reason to run them sequentially.
+This can improve rule reliability at the expense of adding more concurrent query load.
+The number of concurrent rule evaluations can be configured with `--rules.max-concurrent-rule-evals` which is set to `4` by default.